GMO (genetically modified organisms) in Croatia: Guide for 2024

 GMO is relatively new, so much so that there isn’t any definitive consensus on whether they are the cause of health problems.

 However, some research has shown that genetically-modified products can cause or lead to allergic reactions, cancer, antibacterial resistance, and gene transfer.

 There are also concerns about the effects they have on the environment, since they inevitably cross-breed and introduce non-natural elements into nature affecting how the food chain functions.

 This new law was implemented to align Croatian legislation with EU directives, however it did not lead to any significant changes in the regulation of genetically-modified organisms (called “genetski modificirani organizmi”) in Croatian.

 The EU leaves GMO-related decisions to the discretion of its members.
-Every EU member country has the right to decide for itself whether to import and grow genetically-modified products and how much is allowed, how to label them, etc.
+Every EU member country has the right to decide for itself whether to import and grow genetically-modified products as well as how much is allowed and how they should be labeled.